Welcome to the Quantum Gravity Field Equation

 A proton converts to a neutron, releasing a position and a neutrino.

-Interchangeability via Weak Force
+Interchangeability via Weak Interaction

 Gravity